ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 **POL.ITSEC.018:**

-An IT system which has a significant compromise (Medium or High impact, see section 3.3) **must be** reported to the system Accreditor and a review of that system’s risk assessment and accreditation must be conducted.
+An IT system which has a significant compromise (Medium or High impact, see [here](#categorisation-of-incidents) ) **must be** reported to the system Accreditor and a review of that system’s risk assessment and accreditation must be conducted.

 **POL.ITSEC.019:**